Jesus’ Resurrection — The empty tomb, appearing to Mary, & ascending to heaven.

 Have you ever found you had completely missed the point?
 I recall several times in my life where, with a sudden rush of emotion, I realized that I now recognized something truly life-changing for the very first time.

 Imagine how the women felt, after 36 hours of anguished grieving over the execution of their leader and Lord, they left as early as they could to go and give His body the necessary burial treatments as a final act of love and care.
 They were clearly in no mood to celebrate or rejoice.
 But within minutes they saw the empty tomb, spoke with two angels, and recognized the life-upending fact that Jesus was alive.
 They were the first to know, and to their credit believed right away, remembering that was what Jesus had promised.
-The men were less adaptable – refusing to believe the women at first.
+Mary Magdalene becomes the first apostle of the resurrection: sent to tell others what she has witnessed and experienced.
+To their discredit, the men were less adaptable – refusing to believe the women at first.

 This is the approach taken by the writer to the Hebrews, who explains the rationality of believing in the resurrection and all that it implies.

 Who will you invite to consider these things today?

 PS: If you would like to see a chronology of the events around the resurrection, compiled from the four gospels and other New Testament accounts, you can check out this listing or this more extensive article.